Workplace Sexual Harassment

 “The right of workers to be free from sexual harassment is a human right, a workplace right and a safety right.”
 (Australia’s Sex Discrimination Commissioner)

-Read the information and reflection resource: Follow My Lead - Workplace Sexual Harassment.
+Read and share the free (donated) information and reflection resource: Follow My Lead - Workplace Sexual Harassment.

 A person subjected to sexual harassment (whether silent or making an informal or formal report) needs us as responding colleagues and/or managers, to understand and be informed by lived-experience insights of workplace sexual harassment.